London, Kentucky: History

 The area around London had been territory of the Cherokee people for centuries.
 In 1776 Daniel Boone passed through the area that would become London.

 Upon the establishment of Laurel County in 1825, a vote was held to provide for the new area's seat of government.
 The land offered by John Jackson and his son Jarvis Jackson was selected, along with their suggested name of London, honoring their English heritage.

 The town was founded the next year, its post office established in 1831, and its city rights granted in 1836.

 One of John Jackson's sons was Hancock Lee Jackson, 13th governor of Missouri.
 His second cousin was Claiborne Fox Jackson, 15th governor of Missouri.

 In 1861, the Battle of Camp Wildcat was fought early in the American Civil War to the north of the town.

 In 1865 the non denominational, First Christian Church of London was founded.

-The St. Joseph's Hospital was founded in 1926.
+The St. Joseph's Hospital, which at the time was known as the Pennington General Hospital, was founded on April 20, 1926.

 During the Depression of the late 1930s and early 1940s, the Works Progress Administration of President Franklin D. Roosevelt established the Pack Horse Library Project to serve rural people in the mountains.
 London served as a central collection agency for books donated to his program.
 It also had a pack horse library, whose riders delivered books to rural residents.

 2025 tornado

 On the night of May 16, 2025, a violent EF4 tornado tore through the southern portions of London.
-The tornado resulted in catastrophic damage and killed 17 people in the city.
+The tornado resulted in catastrophic damage, destroyed roughly 280 homes, and killed 17 people in the city.